Aortic Stenosis Adult

 Decreasing the Risk of Complications

 If you have AS, there are several things you can do to try to avoid some of the complications:

 - Get regular medical care, including exams and tests.

-- Only certain people with AS need antibiotics before dental or medical procedures.
-Ask your doctor if you need antibiotics to prevent infection of the heart valve.
+- Some people with AS need antibiotics before dental or medical procedures.
+Ask your doctor if you need antibiotics to prevent infections of the heart valve.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.